FEMA has either denied or not approved most appeals for housing aid in Puerto Rico

 In the meantime, Paez Marte said that, with the help of lawyers from Fundación Fondo de Acceso a la Justicia, he's going to resend his home documentation with a new letter and “try again because this is not fair.”

 “I don’t live here because I want to,” Paez Marte said.
 “No one that lives here, lives here willingly.
-They’re here because we truly have nowhere else to go.”
+We’re here because we truly have nowhere else to go.”